Why Give in 2022?

 About the programs your donation will support

 In our adoption program, your donation will help support individuals and families who are facing the financial costs of pregnancy and birth-parent counseling; who are searching to be reunited with their family members; or who are moving forward with a domestic or international adoption.
 Family Adoption Program at MCH is also known as the George J. & Mary S. Mitchell Adoption Unit.

-In our teen-parent program, your gift will help provide education, counseling, support, and guidance to pregnant and parenting teens.
-Teen Parent Program at MCH is also known as the Sharon Abrams Teen Parent School Program.
+In our young parent program, your gift will help provide education, counseling, support, and guidance to young people who are pregnant or parenting.
+Journey Program at MCH was formerly known as the Teen Parent Education Program or Sharon Abrams Teen Parent School.